chrisburnell/chrisburnell.com/src/pages/about.md

     <figcaption>a photo of my partner, Rachel, and myself</figcaption>
 </figure>

-I’m originally from [<span class=" [ canada ] ">Halifax, Nova Scotia</span>](https://www.openstreetmap.org/#map=13/44.6463/-63.6162), started my career in [London, England](https://www.openstreetmap.org/#map=10/51.4898/-0.0882) for 12 years, and now live in [Singapore](https://www.openstreetmap.org/#map=14/1.3156/103.9425) where I’m looking to transition from pure front end development work to a developer relations role.
+I’m originally from [<span class=" [ canada ] ">Halifax, Nova Scotia</span>](https://www.openstreetmap.org/#map=13/44.6463/-63.6162), started my career and lived in [London, England](https://www.openstreetmap.org/#map=10/51.4898/-0.0882) for 12 years, spent a year in [Singapore](https://www.openstreetmap.org/#map=14/1.3156/103.9425), and now live in Halifax again where I’m looking to transition from pure front end development work to a developer relations role.

 Although I’ve been building websites since 2006, I’ve had my personal website since 2008, and it’s definitely my favourite thing that I own.
 My passion for the web drives me to want a better web for tomorrow, and I pursue that through specialising in CSS, design systems, developer relations / education, and technical writing and speaking.